spex-xray/spex-help/source/reference/models/line.rst

 calculated.
 In addition, like all SPEX absorption models, also the covering factor can be varied.

-**Warning:** *The equivalent width is calculated at the energy grid in use for SPEX.
+..
+Warning:: The equivalent width is calculated at the energy grid in use for SPEX.
 Line flux outside this range is not taken into account.
-That may be important in the case of strong Lorentzian wings.*
+   That may be important in the case of strong Lorentzian wings.

-**Warning:** *The parameter :math:`\tau_0` only represents the optical depth at the line centre for a pure Gaussian case.
-When the Lorentzian component becomes important, the "true" depth at line center is smaller.*
+..
+Warning:: The parameter :math:`\tau_0` only represents the optical depth at the line centre for a pure Gaussian case.
+When the Lorentzian component becomes important, the "true" depth at line center is smaller.

-**Warning:** *When changing from energy to wavelength units, take care about the frozen/thawn status of the line centroid and FWHM.*
+..
+Warning:: When changing from energy to wavelength units, take care about the frozen/thawn status of the line centroid and FWHM.*

-**Warning:** *You need to do a "calc" or "fit" command to get an update of the wavelength (for type=0) or energy (type=1).*
+..
+Warning:: You need to do a "calc" or "fit" command to get an update of the wavelength (for type=0) or energy (type=1).

 The parameters of the model are: